even4void/aliquote/content/post/50-years-data-science.md

     Indeed, it is time to realize that we can't think of large data, or even data at large, as well structured tabular entities like is the case of data frame.
 Paul Murrell discussed with particular care the variety of data sources, including XML and text input, in his book [Introduction to Data Technologies](https://www.stat.auckland.ac.nz/~paul/ItDT/).

 2. Kaplan, D. T. (2017).
 [Teaching stats for data science](https://peerj.com/preprints/3205/). *PeerJ Preprints*, 5: e3205v1.

+    So, what's the plan?
+Here are the ten building blocks that Kaplan believes are important to master

+    1. Data tables
+    2. Data graphics
+    3. Model functions
+    4. Model training
+    5. Effect size and covariates
+    6. Displays of distributions
+    7. Bootstrap replication
+    8. Prediction error
+    9. Comparing models
+   10. Generalization and causality

+Then the question arises as to which software to use to teach statistics, or data science or whatever.
+R seems like a natural candidate, or the *de factor* language as it has been called for a long time.

+There is also Python and its stack of data-oriented packages (Pandas, statmodels, scikit-learn, PyMC, etc.).

+In my view, Scala or Haskell are great for parallel computing or stream processing, and there are already reliable data structures built-in.
+However, I feel like they lack dedicated libraries for statistical computing and a motivated and vibrant community to develop such libraries.
+This is not to say that no one care about Scala or Haskell for data science.
+There are dozens of books that were already published on this topic and Darren Wilkinson wrote [great posts](https://darrenjw.wordpress.com) and evene organized [workshops](https://github.com/darrenjw/scala-course) on Scala specifically.

+What about Clojure or some variant of Scheme like Racket?
+Wait, but what?

+Clojure MXnet
+Clojure neanderthal